syntax53/Nightmare-Redux/README.md

 -FIX: fixed some of the forms jumping around when they load
 -FIX: monster grp/index list was cut off at the end, split it up to two pages
 -FIX: couldn't export to textfiles (thx dxpac)
--NOTE: old export files won’t work with this version
+-NOTE: old export files won't work with this version

 v1.1 (02/15/2003)
 ------------------------------------------
 -UP: rewrote some code in the import and export to make it more efficient
--FIX: class import wasn’t importing abilities (thx PanterraX!)
+-FIX: class import wasn't importing abilities (thx PanterraX!)

 v1.0 (02/14/2003)
 ------------------------------------------
--NEW: i decided to 1.0 it, i think everyone is aware it’s really always in ‘beta’
+-NEW: i decided to 1.0 it, i think everyone is aware it's really always in 'beta'
 -NEW: the 5 previous settings are available to choose from in settings
 -NEW: tool to search for an item sitting in a room (under tools - rooms)
 -UP: compatibility with v1.11m